lumina-desktop/lumina-docs/luminaconfig.rst

 =============

 The :guilabel:`User Settings` option governs the general settings for the desktop session.
-These settings are typically left unchanged.
+The settings include how the time and date are displayed, changing user icons, when to play chimes, and all localization options.

 .. index:: user settings, general options
 .. _general options: